 Encourage customers to BYO reusable straws.
 Consider selling them at the counter.
 Straws can even be branded.

 Switch to paper straws - there are many good brands that make quality straws that won't fall apart or go soggy in your drink.
 Another alternative are wheat or rye straws, made from the stem of the plant, a byproduct from farming.
 Wheat and rye straws are naturally hard and gluten free.

-Another option is to simply... not use straws at all!
-And yes some of our members have done this too, with success.
+You can also reduce the number of straws you are giving out (don't put them in every drink and place them behind the counter so people have to ask if they need one), or go a step further and simply not use straws at all!
+And yes businesses have done this, with success.
 If you choose this, ensure you communicate to customers so they understand why, and ensure to keep some plastic straws in-house for people with disabilities.

 PLA (bioplastic) straws are another compostable option, but not preferred as they take a long time to biodegrade and require high heat, so are a problem if littered.
 Avoid oxo-degradable/biodegradable straws, these are plastic and when they break apart, they contribute to the worldwide microplastic problem.

 Plastic bags are quite often the cause of wildlife entanglement and ingestion.
 Degradable and biodegradable bags are NOT an good alternative.
 Degradable bags break into small pieces quickly and are readily ingested by wildlife.
 Biodegradable bags take up to 2 years to biodegrade in the environment, and by that time they have often done the damage.